Finding your fit

 Practice makes perfect!

 A good latch helps prevent nipple pain and helps your baby remove milk.
 Be sure you’re comfortable in your position – relax your shoulders and rest your back against the chair or couch.

 Tips for latching your baby in ANY position

 - Support your baby’s neck.

-- Allow your baby to move as he or she needs.
+- Allow your baby to move as they need.

 - Baby’s ear, shoulder and hips should be in a straight line.

-- When your baby opens wide, help him or her onto your nipple.
+- When your baby opens wide, help them onto your nipple.

 - Lean back and relax if you are hunched over.